SteeshMcK/learn-amplify-app/README.md

 4. ~Deploy app with AWS Amplify~
 5. ~Initialize a Local Amplify App~
 6. ~Install the Amplify Libraries (Authorization)~
-7. Add GraphQL API and Database
+7. Create a GraphQL API and Database

 Find it here => [Deployed using AWS Amplify](https://main.dfvy6pwraetqi.amplifyapp.com/)